What is a training contract?

 My employer has paid for me to get specific training.
 Am I going to be taxed on the cost of this?

 Assuming this is training related to your work, there will be no tax liability arising.
 This exemption from tax will almost certainly include training in management and basic computing skills.
 If the training is not work related, though, you will be taxed on that cost.
 So, if, for example, your employer paid you to obtain cookery lessons, but you normally work as a mechanic, you should expect to pay some tax.

-You may also find it useful to read our section on employment expenses.
+You may also find it useful to read our section on employment expenses on our LITRG website.